[−][src]Trait iced_web::Application

 fn title(&self) -> String

-Returns the current title of the Application
+Returns the current title of the Application.

 This title can be dynamic!
 The runtime will automatically update the title of your application when necessary.